 Mary Anning (born Lyme Regis, Dorset, England, 1799; died Lyme Regis, Dorset, England, March 9, 1847) was a paleontologist who changed the scientific community’s views of dinosaurs.
 Because she was a woman, she was given little recognition for her work.
 She always struggled with poverty, even though she risked her life to collect her fossils.
 Children could read Jurassic Mary: Mary Anning and the Primeval Monsters by Patricia Pierce.

-Bonnie Bryant (born New York, New York) writes books for children.
+Bonnie Bryant (born Barbara B. Hiller in New York, New York, 1946) writes books for children.
 She has written the Saddle Club series and the Pine Hollow series.

 Albrecht Durer (born Nuremberg, Germany, 1471; died Nuremberg, Germany, April 6, 1528) was a Renaissance artist.
 Children could visit the Met website at: Albrecht Durer.
 Idea: Durer did a great deal of engraving.
 Children could research the process.
 They could make potato prints to get the feel of engraving.

-Beverly Naidoo (born Johannesburg, South Africa, 1943) writes books for children.
-Her books often focus on Apartheid and South Africa.
+Beverley Naidoo (born Johannesburg, South Africa, 1943) writes books for children.
+Her books often focus on apartheid and South Africa.
 She has twice received the Jane Addams Award, in 2002 for The Other Side of Truth and in 2004 for Out of Bounds: Seven Stories of Conflict and Hope.
 Children can visit her website at: Beverly Naidoo.

 Henri Julien Felix Rousseau (born Laval, Mayenne, France, 1844; died Paris, France, September 10, 1910) was an artist.
 Children could visit the NGA website at: Rousseau.
 Idea: Rousseau was deemed a primitive painter because he had no formal training.
 Students could view some of his work and compare him to other painters.